How to use the SCP command in Linux to transfer files securely with examples?

 Limit network bandwidth (-l) – This option limits the network bandwidth for the file transfer.
 It is useful when there are big files that need to transfer and at the same time you do not want to drain all network speed by the SCP command.

 #scp -l 3 file.txt email@example.com:/home/cspsprotocol

-Preserve File timings (-p) – With SCP file transfer, the destination file has timings when it is copied.
-But if you want to preserve the creation, modification, and access times.
-For that command used ‘-p’ option.
+Preserve File timings (-p) – When transferring files using SCP, the destination file has timings when it is copied to the destination.
+But if you want to preserve the creation, modification, and access times from the source.
+For that, you can use the

 #scp -p file.txt firstname.lastname@example.org:/home/cspsprotocol

 Recursive Copy(-r) – The option is for transferring a folder or directory.
 If you do not use this option, you need to first zip the folder then do the transfer.